mchan5/simulink-ude-drone-arc/README.md

 This repository develops a nonlinear Uncertainty and Disturbance Estimator (UDE) controller, and compares it to a standard linear PID controller using flight simulations with stochastic wind.
 It also includes a **Verification & Validation** framework to test the improved Quadcopter control system.

-The inspiration for this project was package delivery via drones in urban environments.
-The unique and inconsistent shape of buildings and houses causes wind to be unpredictable throughout a city, and can lead to safety risks if the drone veers off its desired trajectory, or crashes.
+The inspiration for this project was to improve package delivery via drones in urban environments.
+The unique and inconsistent shape of buildings and houses causes wind to be unpredictable throughout a city, and can lead to safety risks if the drone veers off its desired trajectory.

 It uses **MATLAB, Simulink, and Simscape** to simulate **1,000+ Monte Carlo flight iterations**, stress-testing a nonlinear **Uncertainty and Disturbance Estimator (UDE)** against a standard PID baseline.
 The simulation introduces stochastic environmental variables—including variable wind vectors (0–12.5 m/s) to verify its impact on safety, and the controller's robustness.